Overcoming Authenticity Challenges in Influencer Marketing

 Audiences of Consumers

 Today’s consumers are more savvy about marketing than ever before.
-They can easily perceive the difference between a purely commercial pitch aimed merely for gain or an endorsement that is authentic and genuinely enthusiastic.
+They can easily perceive the difference between a purely commercial pitch aimed merely for gain and an endorsement that is authentic and genuinely enthusiastic.
 An Consultancy survey published in 2013 found that 88% of respondents regard originality as very important in deciding which brands to back.

 Plus Social Media Flights Back!